zendesk/delivery_boy/README.md

 The number of seconds to wait while connecting to a broker for the first time.
 When the Kafka library is initialized, it needs to connect to at least one host in `brokers` in order to discover the Kafka cluster.
 Each host is tried until there's one that works.
 Usually that means the first one, but if your entire cluster is down, or there's a network partition, you could wait up to `n * connect_timeout` seconds, where `n` is the number of hostnames in `brokers`.

 ##### `delivery_interval`

+The number of seconds between background message deliveries.
+Default is 10 seconds.
+Disable timer-based background deliveries by setting this to 0.

 ##### `delivery_threshold`

+The number of buffered messages that will trigger a background message delivery.
+Default is 100 messages.
+Disable buffer size based background deliveries by setting this to 0.

 ##### `max_buffer_bytesize`
 ##### `max_buffer_size`
 ##### `max_queue_size`

 ##### `max_retries`

+The number of retries when attempting to deliver messages.
+The default is 2, so 3 attempts in total, but you can configure a higher or lower number.

 ##### `required_acks`

+The number of Kafka replicas that must acknowledge messages before they're considered as successfully written.
+Default is _all_ replicas.

+See [ruby-kafka](https://github.com/zendesk/ruby-kafka#message-durability) for more information.

 ##### `retry_backoff`

 The number of seconds to wait after a failed attempt to send messages to a Kafka broker before retrying.
 The `max_retries` setting defines the maximum number of retries to attempt, and so the total duration could be up to `max_retries * retry_backoff` seconds.
 The timeout can be arbitrarily long, and shouldn't be too short: if a broker goes down its partitions will be handed off to another broker, and that can take tens of seconds.